karabayse/edabit/README.md

 * Filter out empty arrays
 * Convert year to century
 * How Much is True?
 * Time for Milk and Cookies
+* Bitwise Operations